 Security measures for businesses that are often overlooked

 It’s common for someone to forget one or two things when it comes to creating a secure workspace or environment.
 It depends on a lot of factors.
-Security doesn’t only mean protecting data and devices, but efforts put towards developing basic and human rights to safety when working for a company.
+Security doesn’t only mean protecting data and devices, but efforts are put towards developing basic and human rights to safety when working for a company.

-But, it’s okay to go through the basics again, just to double-check and single out what more can be done.
+But it’s okay to go through the basics again, just to double-check and single out what more can be done.
 Let’s begin with:

 Train your team!

-The protection of the device and data depends on how much you trust the team you hired.
+The protection of the device and data depends on how much you trust the team you hire.
 Sometimes, it’s not only the employees that need training but rather the employer.
 Yes!
 It’s about security training as a whole.
 You can’t possibly expect your team to be reliable when the boss didn’t pay heed to train them in the first place.
-But, let’s not get into that right now.
+But let’s not get into that right now.
 What you should be getting into are quarterly or yearly workshops.

-Get your team involved with the basics of business security; covering topics little at a time.
+Get your team involved with the basics of business security; covering topics a little at a time.
 However, just a yearly lecture isn’t going to cut it, you’ll have to come up with interesting ways to do it.
 Like: